 We spent half an hour by the mountain and had a picnic by the colourful rocks which lit up in the sunshine.

-Vatnaleið and the waterfalls in Fossá river
+Vatnaleið and the waterfalls in the Fossá river

 If you will not be taking the ferry across Breiðafjörður to visit the Westfjords, then you can continue travelling with me back to Reykjavík.
-So, let's take a left turn at the intersection by road 56 in the direction of Borgarnes and Reykjavík and drive through Vatnaleið or the Route by the lakes.
+So, let's take a left turn at the intersection by road 56 in the direction of Borgarnes and Reykjavík and drive through Vatnaleið or the Route by the Lakes.

-Vatnaleið is a shortcut, as it were, from the north part of the Snæfellsnes peninsula close to Stykkishólmur town and down to the south part of the peninsula.
+Vatnaleið is a shortcut, as it were, from the north part of the Snæfellsnes peninsula, close to Stykkishólmur town, and down to the south part of the peninsula.

 The picnic area on Vatnaleið

 Vatnaleið mountain pass replaced Kerlingarskarð pass, which is now closed to traffic.
-Vatnaleið was opened on November 2nd, 2001, and takes you through the heath of Snæfellsnesfjallgarður with 3 beautiful lakes.
-The lakes are called Baulárvallavatn, Hraunsfjarðarvatn, and Selvallavatn and there is angling in all of them.
+This route was opened on November 2nd, 2001, and takes you through the heath of Snæfellsnesfjallgarður with 3 beautiful lakes.

-See my travel-blog about Kerlingarskarð pass and learn about the giantess in the mountain:
+See my travel blog about Kerlingarskarð pass and learn about the giantess in the mountain:

 Kerlingarskarð Pass in Snæfellsnes in West-Iceland - the Folklore of the Giantess & her Fiancé

-On a sunny day, it is so nice to stop by the beautiful view spot with chairs and tables made out of basalt columns.
-From here is a breathtaking view of the lakes, volcanoes, and the vast lava field.
+On a sunny day, it is so nice to stop by the beautiful viewing spot with chairs and tables made from basalt columns.

-This is one of my favourite places here on the Snæfellsnes peninsula and my former secret place, as it were, is hidden away here.
+This is one of my favourite places here on the Snæfellsnes peninsula, and my former secret place, as it were, is hidden away here.

-If you go down the hill you will find these waterfalls in the river Fossá in two parts, the upper part has a path behind it and the lower waterfall is wonderful for a picnic, where you can be totally in peace in a very tranquil place.
+The upper part has a path behind it, and the lower waterfall is wonderful for a picnic, where you can be totally at peace in a very tranquil place.
 Or that is what it used to be like.

-Now that I have told some tour guides about my secret place they have added it to their itinerary, and why not, this is a beautiful place to visit.
 I could spend a whole day here, especially if the weather is as beautiful as it was on the days I took these photos.

-Foss in Fossá literally means Waterfall in Waterfall river, but there are many waterfalls in Iceland with that name.
+Foss in Fossá means Waterfall in Waterfall river, but there are many waterfalls in Iceland with that name.
 I have now seen that someone renamed Foss Kindafoss or Sheep Waterfall, but that is a made-up name, a lovely name though :)

-I understand why as sheep seek shelter behind the upper waterfall.
-If you look closely at my photo above you will see a sheep with her two lambs resting on the ledge behind the waterfall.
+I understand why, as sheep seek shelter behind the upper waterfall.
+If you look closely at my photo above, you will see a sheep with her two lambs resting on the ledge behind the waterfall.

 But it remains nameless on the Icelandic maps I use, like Landmælingar Íslands - National Land Survey of Iceland.